Tenoke/jekyll-blog/_posts/2021-07-21-Many-Times.markdown

 It checks out as far as I can tell.
 It’s extremely unlikely but there are not many better explanations and I am not one to reject the unlikely if it fits.
 It’s not like I will stop looking for alternative explanations.
 I approach him.

 He is smiling.
 His outfit is reminiscent of a security guard’s today.
 “Here’s a copy of your watch, that pretty logo from your lobby and Whales’ ‘Man versus God’.
 Lucky that you are fond of such a tiny painting.
-I can’t bring all that much with me.” he says.
+I can’t bring all that much with me,” he says.

 I take my time verifying them, while noting the implication that he can only bring a little with him at a time.
 That’s fine and to be expected.

 “Would my lab find anything unusual about those duplicates?”
 I ask idly to confirm my working model of his time travel.
 They should be completely normal matter.
 Really, I should be amazed about the implications of unlimited duplicates with minimal limitations but I am still preoccupied with being amazed with Time Travel in general.

-“Not unless you analyze them with an IBM 5100” he replies but quickly adds  “Sorry, a joke from another time.
+“Not unless you analyze them with an IBM 5100,” he replies but quickly adds  “Sorry, a joke from another time.
 The reference means nothing now.”

 It’s dangerous to make assumptions on a throwaway comment but I file this away.
 Something to investigate further.
 “And you can duplicate anything as long as it is small?”